Children's Comprehensive Bible Question Quiz

 c.
 Mary.
 The mother of Jesus said she didn't know Him.

-b.
-Peter denied Jesus three times before the cock crowed on the night of the arrest.
+Before the cock crowed on the night of the arrest, Peter denied Jesus three times.

 -